 As a Grey Face foster, it will be your responsibility to love, feed, play and exercise your foster dog and provide social interaction.
 You are also required to take the animal to vet appointments and handle any medical tasks such as giving daily medications.
 Foster care requires treating the animal as if it were your own.

 If you are interested in fostering a Grey Face dog, the first step is to fill out a Foster Application (link below).
 Our foster team will contact you via email to set up a phone interview and a home check.
 Due to the number of applications we receive, please be patient with us as we sort through your information.
-We invite you to join our Facebook group for Dogs Needing Foster Homes.
+We invite you to like our Facebook page and follow our online album for Dogs Needing Foster Homes.
 There, you can keep watch for a dog you are interested in and you think might be a good fit in your household.
+If you see one right for you, fill out an application and a team member will be in touch.
 If all goes well, you will be able to begin your new role as a GFR&R foster!

 Foster Application Here